yourbasic/api/README.md

 in the language specification.
 Still, you rarely hear complaints about thread support being limited in Go.

-Garbage collection in Go is another remarkable example.
+Garbage collection in Go is another impeccable example.
 The implementation is hideously complicated, while the API is null and void: there is no syntax and the language specification doesn't even mention the concept explicitly.
 It just works.